astral-projects/gomoku-web/code/jvm/docs/README.md

   to the users to choose from.
-- **Add more tests**: We only implemented the basic tests for the application, but we could add more tests to improve the code coverage and ensure that the application is working as expected in all scenarios.
+- **Add more tests**: We only implemented the basic tests for the application, but we could add more tests to improve the code coverage and ensure that the application is working as expected in all possible scenarios.
 - **Support more operations**: We plan to add more service operations to further enhance the application functionality.
   However, we will make sure that the new services are backward compatible with the existing ones, so we can add new features without breaking the existing ones.